Peljidiin Genden: Rehabilitation

 Genden was declared a nonperson in Mongolia; however, he would be rehabilitated in 1956 by the Military Collegium of the Supreme Court of the Soviet Union, nearly two decades after his death.
 Genden's actions and history remained obscured in Mongolia until the country's democratic revolution in 1990.

-His daughter Tserendulam opened the "Memorial Museum for Victims of Political Repression" in his house in 1993.
-It offers information on the victims of the political prosecutions, which according to some estimates affected up to 14% of the population.
+His daughter Tserendulam opened the Memorial Museum for Victims of Political Repression in his former residence in 1996.
+The structure was demolished in 2019.